pmem/ndctl/collab/index.md

 ## Opens
 * A few words about Dan Williams

+* JGroves - how to get FAMFS upstreamed
+  Intent is for stand-alone, but the FUSE vs standalone debate not closed.
+  Needs review tags on latest stand-alone version.

+* GregP - private node patchset,  new rev on the way CXL Type 2 compressed mem sample driver and a test interface driver to demonstrate are available.
+Maybe add link in coverletter.

+* RobertR - v3 mixed granularity is too complex.
+Alison to review Roberts v3 feedback and address that.

 ## CXL CLI

 ## NDCTL v86 aiming for end of September